thiagonds65/fatiguepy/README.md

 ## Relative Error

 To compute relative error of any method, the relative_error function, present in all modules of the fatiguepy package, must be used, with the exception of the Dirlik module, which has a difference between the Rainflow Range and Ordinary Range methods.
 In these cases, you must use the relative_errorRR() method, for Rainflow Range, and relative_errorOR(), for Ordinary Range.

+This relative error is in relation to Damage/(unit of second).

 Here's an example, calculating error for Zhao-Baker Method: